 A point-of-use water heater is exactly as its name suggests, providing a water heating source very close to where a sink, shower or bathtub is located.
 Point-of-use water heaters are often used to heat water at a fixture that is a long way from the home’s tank water heater.
 They can also be used to heat water at a spot where immediate hot water is most needed or convenient.
 Point-of-use water heaters can be integrated into an existing plumbing system.

 A tank point-of-use water heater is like the traditional whole-home tank water heater, but the water tank is smaller.
 Tank point-of-use water heaters come in sizes from 2.5 gallons to 20 gallons, depending on the level of demand for hot water.
 They are excellent at providing instant hot water because they eliminate the distance the water needs to travel to fixtures.
-The instant hot water saves time, water and money.
+Installing a point-of-use tank water heater is a great way to save time, water, and money.

 4. Point-of-Use Tankless Water Heaters